 Lakeland real estate is some of the most expensive in Minnesota, although Lakeland house values don't compare to the most expensive real estate in the U.S.

-Lakeland is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Lakeland is a decidedly white-collar city, with fully 85.40% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Lakeland is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Lakeland who work in office and administrative support (21.36%), management occupations (13.58%), and sales jobs (6.90%).
+There are especially a lot of people living in Lakeland who work in office and administrative support (19.66%), management occupations (17.73%), and sales jobs (9.05%).

 Also of interest is that Lakeland has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 16.43% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Lakeland telecommute to their jobs.
+Overall, about 21.97% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The people who call Lakeland home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Lakeland residents report their race to be White, followed by Black or African-American.
+The greatest number of Lakeland residents report their race to be White, followed by Asian.
 Important ancestries of people in Lakeland include German, Norwegian, Irish, English, and Swedish.

 The most common language spoken in Lakeland is English.
 Other important languages spoken here include Italian and Spanish.